Rules of the Miniature Bull Terrier Club

 9. CLUB ACCOUNTS.

 A banking account shall be opened in the name of the Club into which all revenue of the Club shall be paid and from which withdrawals shall only be made on the signature of two offices from four who have been nomination by the Club and notified to the Bank.
 The accounts shall be kept by the Treasurer.
 Auditors shall be appointed at each Annual General Meeting who shall audit the Club’s accounts for the ensuing year before the Annual General Meeting.
-A separate account shall be maintained called PLL Fund and money raised and paid into that account to be used only for the research programme into PLL.
+A separate account shall be maintained called Health Fund and money raised and paid into that account to be used only for health matters.
 Other proposed uses to be agreed at a General or Special Meeting.

 10. THE KENNEL CLUB THE FINAL COURT OF APPEAL.

 The Kennel Club shall be the final court of appeal.

 11. THE CLUB SHALL NOT JOIN ANY FEDERATION OF SOCIETIES OR CLUBS.

 12. ATTENDANCE AT MEETINGS.

 Any officer or member of the Committee who fails for attend three consecutive meetings of the Committee without tendering the Secretary written apologies offering reasonable explanations will be deemed to have resigned from office.

 Members of the Club must abide by the Kennel Club Rules currently in force.

 The Committee shall ensure that adequate insurance cover is valid in respect of Third Parties, damage to venue and replacement of trophies, and that a First Aid kit be available at all shows to cope with simple emergencies.
 The Show Manager should, prior to each show organised by the Club, ascertain where emergency hospital treatment is available.